Planning Your Move to Campus

 3. Directional signage will be placed around campus to assist students and their families.
 Refer to the campus map for assistance.

-4. Students arriving outside the designated move-in days will pick up their keys through their early arrival sponsor or at Campus Safety and Security.
+4. Students arriving outside the designated move-in days will pick up their keys at Campus Safety and Security.

 6. There are no restrictions on how many helpers students can bring or how long they can stay on campus.